 For details on registration etc. please visit this page.

 In June 2019 and June 2020 The Digital Orientalist held Twitter Conferences where scholars, students, educators, librarians and curators came together to present their work in short papers on Twitter.
-Following the successes of these conferences, this year Editor-in-Chief, James Morris, and Contributor for Sinology, Maddalena Poli, are organizing a small workshop-based conference which will be hosted by The Digital Orientalist on Zoom on June 26, 2021.
+Following the successes of these conferences, this year Maddalena Poli, Mariana Zorkina, James Morris, and LWC van Lit are organizing a small workshop-based conference which will be hosted by The Digital Orientalist on Zoom on June 26, 2021.

 The Digital Orientalist’s Virtual Conference 2021